 2000 GMC Sierra 1500 4.3 Vortec v-6.
 The clutch went out on my A/C unit.
 Do I have to replace the whole system or can I replace the clutch and bearing only?
 Will I have any freon leak when I remove the clutch and bearing?
 For now I have rerouted the serpentine belt to continue to use the truck.

-Depending on which type of air conditioning compressor is on your truck, yes you can just replace the clutch assembly.
+Answer: Depending on which type of air conditioning compressor is on your truck, yes you can just replace the clutch assembly.
 One style does require special tools and a special puller to remove the clutch assembly from the compressor, you can check with your local dealership to determine which style you have.
 I would always recommend doing a recovery of the system before any work is done on it.
 You may be better off replacing the entire compressor, because if there is an internal problem, or the shaft is damaged, you will need one anyway.
 Hate to do the same job twice!
 Good luck.
 But no just replacing the clutch will cause the A/C system to loose any freon.

 Chevy Malibu A/C Blows Warm Air